 Norwegian’s aircraft feature the most modern interiors.
 Several factors, such as slim and light seats, reduce weight and emissions.

-All of Norwegian’s 737-800s have winglets, a tailfin-like extension of each wingtip.
+All of Norwegian’s 737-800s and 737 MAX have winglets, an extension of each wingtip.
 Winglets reduce drag, which in turn reduces fuel consumption by approximately two percent per aircraft.

 At Norwegian, we have a special engine and aircraft wash that decreases fuel consumption, reducing carbon emissions by approximately 16 000 tons per year.